KUAS-Korea/KUAS-2021-igem/Project/Design.md

 4. MacKenzie DA, Tailford LE, Hemmings AM, Juge N. Crystal structure of a mucus-binding protein repeat reveals an unexpected functional immunoglobulin binding activity.
 J Biol Chem.
 2009 Nov 20;284(47):32444-53. doi: 10.1074/jbc.M109.040907.
 Epub 2009 Sep 16.
 PMID: 19758995; PMCID: PMC2781659.

+## Surface display (surface expression with OmpA)

+Microbial cell-surface display is a method carried out by expressing a heterologous peptide or protein (the passenger protein) as a fusion protein with various anchoring motifs, which are usually cell-surface proteins or their fragments (carrier proteins).
+The surface expression method is used in various applications such as library screening, live vaccines, whole-cell biocatalysis, bioremediation, biosensor, and biofuel.

+Many surface display systems have been developed for E.coli.
+Each method is based on a variety of anchoring motifs, and accordingly, the passenger protein must be fused in various ways.
+Among them, we investigated the method using autotransporter and the method using Lpp-OmpA hybrid.

+Autotransporters are proteins located in the outer membrane without further cutting and are displayed through the Type Va Secretion method.
+It consists of three main parts – signal sequence located in N-terminal, the passive domain, and translocator domain in C-terminal.
+The N-terminal signal domain directs the synthesized polypeptide itself to periplasm through Sec apparatus.
+The C- terminal translocator domain consists of α-helical secondary structure and β-domain (250-300 amino acid residues, 14 antiparallel amphipathic β-strands) that make a hydrophilic pore in the outer membrane.
+Through this pore, the internal passenger domain connected with α-helix is displayed on the outer membrane.
+Various types of protein domains such as adhesin, protease, esterase, and lipase are located in the passenger domain.
+In summary, autotransporters move to outer membrane using signal domain after expression, the translocator domain creates a pore in the outer membrane, and the passenger domain passes through the pore to outer membrane and displayed.
+Therefore, If the passenger domain is converted into the gene of another protein domain in interest to be displayed, the changed protein domain will be displayed on the cell surface.
+Since the Passenger domain is between the N-terminal signal domain and the C-terminal translocator domain, the use of autotransporter requires a sandwich fusion strategy that changes genes in between.

+Unlike autotransporter, Lpp-OmpA hybrid uses a C-terminal fusion method.
+Lpp-OmpA hybrid consists of signal sequence, first nine N-terminal residues of the mature E. coli lipoprotein, and the residues 46–159 or 46–66 of the E. coli outer membrane protein A (OmpA).
+Lpp part is necessary for proper localization to the outer membrane, and the OmpA part is responsible for the transportation of foreign proteins fused at the C-terminus across the outer membrane.

+As shown in the figure above, passenger domain can be fused into OmpA's C-terminal and transported across the outer membrane.
+Therefore, the C-terminal fusion strategy should be used in the Lpp-OmpA hybrid.

+In 2008 iGEM, the Warsaw team synthesized the BBa_K103006 biobrick part, which consists of Lpp: Lipoprotein signal peptide, OmpA: Outer membrane protein A, linker (Gly-Ser-Gly), which enables us to attach the display domain behind the linker.
+Using this part, our designed protein can be easily synthesize just by attaching the protein domain we wanted to C-terminal.
+Therefore, we decided to use Lpp-OmpA hybrid system for our design.

+추가할 내용 : OmpA + mucin 결합 단백질 내용, 실제 실험 내용 (warsaw 팀 파츠 사용, 실험방법까지), surface display 확인 실험 내용

 # 3.Fungal pathogen detection through chitin
 ## CadC:
 For pathogen detection, receptor mediated detection was necessary since it was unclear whether the pathogen associated molecules would diffuse into the cell.